Toxic Shock Syndrome and Tampons: Be Careful!

 What are the symptoms of Toxic Shock Syndrome?

-The normal symptoms that people report are a general sense of discomfort with high fever, confusion and dizziness.
+The most common cluster of symptoms is a general sense of discomfort with high fever, confusion, and dizziness.

 As it proceeds, blood pressure decreases, skin alterations appear and vomiting and diarrhea become frequent.

-Given its sudden and unexpected onset, it can lead to serious consequences such as kidney deficiency, liver and heart problems.
+Given its sudden and unexpected onset, it can lead to serious consequences.
+Some examples of these are kidney deficiency, liver disease, and heart problems.

 Cases not quickly treated often lead to death.